sluukkonen/possu/README.md

 Execute a set of queries within a transaction, using the given isolation level.

+The isolation level may be either:

+- `IsolationLevel.Default`
+- `IsolationLevel.Serializable`
+- `IsolationLevel.RepeatableRead`
+- `IsolationLevel.ReadCommitted`

 ```typescript
 const petCount = await withTransactionLevel(
   pool,